-- Prescribers must be certified with the program by completing the Prescriber Agreement Form. - Patients must sign a Patient Agreement Form. - MIFEPREX must be dispensed to patients only in certain healthcare settings, specifically clinics, medical offices and hospitals by or under the supervision of a certified prescriber.
+- Prescribers must be certified with the program by completing the Prescriber Agreement Form. - Patients must sign a Patient Agreement Form. - MIFEPREX must only be dispensed to patients by or under the supervision of a certified prescriber, or by certified pharmacies on prescriptions issued by certified prescribers.